ignadv1986/NGS-From-Bench-to-Bioinformatics/04_Epigenomics/02_CUT&RUN_sample_prep.md

 <br>

 **Note:** If a spike-in signal is visible on the TapeStation, the spike-in-to-target ratio is too high.
-This swamping will necessitate significantly higher sequencing depth to recover sufficient target reads for downstream analysis.
+This over-saturation will necessitate significantly higher sequencing depth to recover sufficient target reads for downstream analysis.